Brunus75/memento/bookmarks.md

 * A nice collection of open-source browser tools : https://omatsuri.app/
 * A simple website builder with no code needed : https://aspect.app/
 * Randomly Generated Characters for Your Apps & Games : https://bigheads.io/
+* A fast image resizer and compressor, identical to exports of Figma and Sketch apps : https://sizemyimage.com/

 ## :pushpin: WEB DOCS